Canon 6D Mark II vs Fujifilm X-T2

 - More heavily discounted: Has been on the market for longer (launched in July 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the 6D Mark II comes out slightly ahead of the X-T2 (14 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X-T2 emerges as the winner of the match-up (17 : 14 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 6D Mark II and the X-T2 in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 6D Mark II and the X-T2 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Canon 6D Mark II vs Fujifilm X-T2